Who’s behind Musicuentos?

 What’s Sara-Elizabeth up to?

-I spend most of my professional time developing teacher resources, teaching a group of amazing students in a homeschool co-op, and working as the COO and curriculum specialist for Calico Spanish.
+I spend most of my professional time developing teacher resources, teaching a group of amazing students in a homeschool co-op, and working as the COO and curriculum specialist for Calico Spanish, where I’m eye-deep in development of Stories Online Level D, my favorite project ever.

 Sometimes, I go places and try to add to the conversation.